garden-rs/garden/README.md

 variables, search paths, and creating arbitrary groupings of repositories for development.

+# Setup

+The following `garden init` invocation creates an empty `garden.yaml` with a root directory of `~/src` in the user's home confiuration directory.

+    garden init --global --root '~/src'

-Garden is used by creating a simple configuration file and defining a directory structure for git trees.
+Garden is used by creating a configuration file and defining a directory structure for git trees.
 Existing trees can be added to the configuration using `garden add`.

+The `garden init` command creates an empty `garden.yaml` file from scratch in the current directory, or in the user-global `~/.config/garden/garden.yaml` directory.
+The global configuration is used when `garden.yaml` is not found under the current directory.

-The `garden grow` command is used to bring trees into existence when using an existing `garden.yaml`.
+The `garden grow` command is used to bring trees into existence from an existing `garden.yaml`.

 Garden commands can be used to operate over sets of trees once a configuration has been defined using `garden add <repo>` or `$EDITOR`.